You have probably heard that coffee “doesn’t count” because caffeine dehydrates you. That advice is decades out of date.

 What caffeine actually does

 Caffeine is a mild diuretic — it can increase urine output slightly, especially in people who rarely consume it.
-But the fluid in a cup of coffee far outweighs the small extra loss, so the net effect of moderate coffee (roughly 3–4 cups spread over a day) is hydrating, not dehydrating.
+But the fluid in a cup of coffee far outweighs the small extra loss, so the net effect is hydrating, not dehydrating.

 Which drinks count — and how much